Angus Wright (producer): The Britt Allcroft Company

 In 1985, he resigned from network television to join an independent production company, which he had founded in 1980 with his, then wife, Britt Allcroft, also a working and accomplished television producer.
 In the course of a freelance assignment, Allcroft met The Reverend Wilbert Awdry and together she and Wright acquired a licence for television rights for Awdry's The Railway Series books featuring Thomas the Tank Engine.
 David Mitton of Clearwater Features directed scripts which Britt Allcroft had developed from Awdry's stories.
 Mitton's live model animations which he made with Terence Permane, Steve Asquith and a talented crew, became beloved among children for decades to come.
 The production team was completed with the now iconic music by Mike O'Donnell and Junior Campbell and first narrator Ringo Starr.
 Under the cottage industry style company, Angus, Britt and two assistants ran the production and licensing business from rooms in the family home with their business lawyer Nigel Palmer.
 The business hired two more members of staff before the company moved to its first premises.

 With the support of Lewis Rudd, then of Central Television, the first series of Thomas the Tank Engine episodes launched nationally on ITV in the UK on 9 October 1984.
 Licensing already began with Michael Stanfield board games and jigsaws in 1983.
-Angus Wright had credit as Executive Producer on the series.
+Angus Wright had credit as Executive Producer on the series during 1991-1998.
 The company continued to grow in countries around the world and Wright made frequent trips to countries such as Japan and the U.S where the company would have future offices as well as Toronto, Ontario, Canada.

-In 1986 the company was joined by Price Waterhouse accountant William Harris who became Finance Director in 1988, and in 1989 Sue Sangway, who later became Wright's third wife joined the Marketing Department which she then became head of in 1991.
+In 1986 the company was joined by Price Waterhouse accountant William Harris who became Finance Director in 1988, and in 1989 Sue Sangway, who later became Wright's second wife joined the Marketing Department which she then became head of in 1991.

 In 1987 work began to bring Thomas the Tank Engine to the U.S where it became established on the US Public Television Network (PBS), home of children's TV classic Sesame Street.
 The resulting success of the characters enabled them to be established in Japan on Fuji Television.
 In just over ten years the Britt Allcroft Company grew from a two-person start-up to a worldwide operation with offices in New York City, Tokyo and Toronto.
 At the time of its 1996 launch on the London Stock Exchange, it was producing £6.3 million gross profit on annual turnover of £53 million.

 Further productions followed: Britt Allcroft's Magic Adventures of Mumfie in 1994; Wright acted as executive producer for Kate Canning's James the Cat and John Carey's production of The Adventures of Captain Pugwash in 1998.